In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

 - Place the heat baffle over the burner box, centered over the firepot.

 - Place the grease drain pan in the grilling area’s bottom.

 - Insert the porcelain grill grates into the smoker grill.

 A burnoff is also required to season the grill.
 Simply load some pellets.
 Turn on the grill, raise the temperature, and cook for 45 minutes.
-The goal is to burn all of the manufacturing oil and shipment dust away.
+The goal is to burn all manufacturing oil and shipment dust away.

 It works by plugging it into an electrical outlet.
-It gets power from the outlet to heat up its hot rod.
+It gets power from the outlet to heat its hot rod.
 Simply set the grill’s built-in thermostat to the appropriate temperature.

 There are also pre-sets such as “Smoke,” “High,” and various temperatures ranging from 180 to 375°F.

 After you’ve chosen the temperature, you start the fire by loading wood pellets into the grill’s hopper.